Recession-Proof Businesses Adapt Their Brands To Thrive In Any Situation

 Before you evaluate your branding strategy, however, you must understand everything you can about your target audience.
 Ask yourself the following questions to help you get started:

-- Who was my target audience before the coronavirus scare?
+- Who was my target audience before this challenge?

-- How has coronavirus impacted my original target audience and their purchasing behaviors?
+- How has this challenge impacted my original target audience and their purchasing behaviors?

 - Should I consider targeting new audiences in these new times of economic uncertainty?